Agana Heights, Guam

 Agana Heights (Tutuhan) is one of the nineteen villages in the United States territory of Guam.
 It is located in the hills south of Hagåtña (formerly Agana), in the central part of the island.
 United States Naval Hospital Guam is located in this largely residential village.

 Demographics

 The U.S. Census Bureau has the municipality in multiple census-designated places: Agana Heights, and U.S. Naval Hospital.

 Education

 The village is served by the Guam Public School System Agana Heights Elementary School is in Agana Heights.
 Jose Rios Middle School in Piti serves sections of Agana Heights south of Tutujan Drive.
 George Washington High School in Mangilao serves the village.

-In addition, Department of Defense Education Activity operates Guam High School in Agana Heights.
+In regards to the Department of Defense Education Activity (DoDEA), Agana Heights is in the school transportation zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.
+Guam High School is in Agana Heights.

 The Guam Adventist Academy was located in the village until it moved into its current Yona campus, which the institution secured in 1963.